RedTeam-TG/0xs3rgi0.github.io/posts/Nginx.md

 ---
 layout: default
-title : 0xS3rGio - How to Hide Nginx Version Information
+title : 0xS3rGio - How to Hide An Nginx server Version Information
 ---
+### Description

+in this article we will see how to hide of an Nginx server version information against banner grabbing technique

 ### Banner Grabbing

 `Banner Grabbing` is a technique used to gain information about a computer system on a network and the services running on its open ports.It is often used by system admins to keep track of the different services across their organization(source:`Wikipedia`)